 Donald Miller, Illinois, United States

 7. Doing Construction Work

 Construction sites often have wind noise.
 When working, it is important to hear other colleagues speaking to avoid mistakes that could result in dangerous accidents.
-Ear Gear ensures people like Dee to be able to hear other people to know what is happening at the work site.
+Ear Gear ensures that people like Dee are able to hear other people and know what is happening at the work site.

 “Ear Gear also keeps the wind sound to a minimum when I am working out in the construction field.
 I train people to operate heavy equipment and it is important to me to be able to hear what is going on,”